Advisement for the major is available from the Economics and Finance Department

 A student with an intended finance major will be classified in a pre-professional track until the student has applied to and been accepted in the finance B.S. major.

 Finance majors must submit applications for admission to the Professional Program.
 No finance student will be allowed to remain in 300/400 level Perdue School courses if s/he has not submitted this application.

 A GPA of 2.0 or higher in all upper-division courses is required.

 Lower division core, upper division core, major and special requirements may be repeated only once.
 Students desiring to repeat an SU course to improve a grade must repeat that course at SU.

 Track courses are to be taken at SU.
 A maximum of 6 credit hours of comparable courses may be approved if taken at AACSB (Association to Advance Collegiate Schools of Business) accredited schools.

-For Additional Policies and Procedures: Please refer to the Department of Economics and Finance.
+For Additional Policies and Procedures: Please refer to Department of Economics and Finance.

-The applied business learning experience (ABLE) is normally completed during the second semester of the junior year or the first semester of the senior year and can be met through either an internship or experiential project.
+The applied business learning experience (ABLE) is normally completed during the second semester of the junior year or the first semester of the senior year and can be met through an internship.

 This checklist is an unofficial tool for planning.
 Matriculated students and advisors should consult the Academic Requirements Report in GullNet before and after registering for classes each semester to track academic progress.